Voice-Of-Youth/voy-v2/README.md

   You can try and install phpmailer again using the method mentioned above.

+ - _Browser Incompatibility_

+   Try using chrome for viewing the website and development.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->